-Grounded by gray-green rosettes, these upstanding candelabras of copious, violet-eyed, sunshine-hued flowers stage a truly incandescent spectacle.
+Grounded by gray-green rosettes, these upstanding spires of copious violet-eyed sunshine-hued blooms stage a truly incandescent spectacle.
 Irregular scallops, net-veining and long petioles define its dynamic large basal leaves.
-Preferring a somewhat dry, well drained site, ‘Sixteen Candles’s proud yellow spires command attention alongside Nepeta reichenbachiana.
+Preferring a somewhat dry, well-drained site, ‘Sixteen Candles’s proud yellow floral towers command attention alongside Nepeta reichenbachiana.

 Hardy to zone 5.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 Other selections in this genus:

 - Verbascum ‘Cotswold Queen’